What to Read and How to Find It

 Learning a few search techniques can help you to find the document you need when using a variety of databases, including the library catalogue, article databases (such as JSTOR) and can even be used to improve the accuracy of results in commonly used search engines (such as Google).

-A detailed description of methods for building a search vocabulary can be found in Finding and Managing Information for Your Dissertation.
+A detailed description of methods for building a search vocabulary can be found in Preparing for Your Dissertation

 In order to find relevant information, you should think about the most useful keywords to use when searching.
 Sometimes you can use an essay question to begin collecting useful keywords for searching.
 Take this question as an example: